StamusNetworks/suricata-4-analysts/source/suricata-as-ids.rst

 Suricata rule language is derived from Snort rule language from 2010 and it has evolved since to become a separate language sharing a common root.

+`Suricata documentation <https://redmine.openinfosecfoundation.org/projects/suricata/wiki/Suricata_Rules>`_ is really complete with regards to signature language and keywords and is the ultimate reference.

 Anatomy of a signature
 ----------------------